 43 Chester Street, Oakleigh

-Meaning ‘Good Morning’ in Greek, Kalimera has become a pillar of the Souvlaki community in Melbourne, its store on the top end of Oakleigh’s main hub is constantly heaving with a raft of loyal locals.
-Serving up authentic Greek-style souvlaki, (that means no lamb) they have the option of pork and chicken Gyros which is served in a house-made pita with chips, tomato, and signature Kalimera sauce (a garlicky tzatziki yoghurt sauce with paprika).
-It’s hard to say if it’s the best souvlaki in Melbourne but it's right up there.
+Meaning ‘Good Morning’ in Greek, Kalimera has become a pillar of the Souvlaki community in Melbourne.
+Its store on the top end of Oakleigh’s main hub is constantly heaving with a raft of loyal locals and hungry travellers who’ve come for a souv.
+Serving up authentic Greek-style souvlaki, they have the option of pork and chicken Gyros which is served in a house-made pita with chips, tomato, and signature Kalimera sauce (a garlicky tzatziki yoghurt sauce with paprika).
+This might be the best souvlaki in Melbourne.

 Eleni’s Kitchen and Bar